Mission: Impossible – The Final Reckoning: Future

 In June 2023, McQuarrie told Fandango that both parts of Dead Reckoning would not necessarily end the series, and they were developing ideas for future installments.
 In July 2023, during promotion for Dead Reckoning, Cruise expressed interest in reprising his role as Hunt in future films, citing Harrison Ford's portrayal of Indiana Jones over 40 years from Raiders of the Lost Ark (1981) to Indiana Jones and the Dial of Destiny (2023).

-On November 12, 2024, Jeff Sneider reported Cruise sought to cast Glen Powell, one of his co-stars in Top Gun: Maverick (2022), to replace him as the new lead for potential future Mission Impossible films.
-Powell denied this during an appearance on The Pat McAfee Show.
+On November 12, 2024, Jeff Sneider reported that Cruise sought to cast Glen Powell, one of his co-stars in Top Gun: Maverick (2022), to replace him as the new lead for potential future Mission: Impossible films; Powell denied this during an appearance on The Pat McAfee Show.

-In May 2025, during the New York premiere for The Final Reckoning, Cruise confirmed that the film would be his last time portraying Ethan Hunt in the series, stating, "The film is the final!
+In May 2025, during the New York premiere for The Final Reckoning, Cruise confirmed that the film would be his final time portraying Ethan Hunt in the series, stating, "It's the final!
 It's not called 'final' for nothing."